jamesclancy/SafeCardGame/README.md

   * CardInstanceID
 * PlayCard -
-    If resources are available on the player's board: remove the card from the players hand
+    If resources are available on the player's board: remove the card from the player's hand
         - if a resource card add to the total resource pool
         - if an effect card trigger the effect
-        - if a character card create an inplay creature and trigger the   enter event.
-If no active create exists place the in play creature in the active potition otherwise place on the bench.
+        - if a character card creates an inplay creature and trigger the enter event.
+If no active create exists place the in-play creature in the active position otherwise place it on the bench.
     If the resources are not available add an error message to the gamestate
   * GameId
   * PlayerId